zhangyouxin/godwoken-review/docs/intro.md

 2. Choose Godwoken testnet or mainnet network, or deploy a local Godwoken network.

-   For more information about Godwoken networks, see [Godwoken Networks](#godwoken-networks).
+   For more information about Godwoken public networks, see [Godwoken Public Network](/#godwoken-public-networks).

    For more information about deploying a Godwoken network, see the sections under Deployment.